Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Evaluation

 \subsection{Temporal Persistence}

-The preceding analyses characterize the immediate impact of a single bit flip on one batch of concurrent requests.
-In practice, however, a corrupted prefix block remains in the cache and is read by every subsequent request that shares the same prefix.
-This subsection quantifies how long the corruption effect persists over successive requests.
+The preceding analyses characterize the immediate impact on one batch of concurrent requests.
+In practice, a corrupted prefix block remains cached and is read by every subsequent request sharing the prefix; this subsection quantifies how long the effect persists.

 For each of the four representative bit positions ($p \in \{0, 6, 14, 15\}$) and each of the two models (Qwen3-8B and DeepSeek-R1), we execute 30 independent runs.
 Each run injects one bit flip into the prefix block and then sends 100 sequential requests through the corrupted cache, yielding 240 runs and 24{,}000 post-injection requests in total.
 Block survival is monitored at 25-request intervals.
 A separate baseline condition (no injection) is run once per model.